-Here are some recent case outcomes Nick achieved for his clients when defending companies or individuals in False Claims Act cases: Ask Nick for many more examples also with respect to whistleblower cases involving alleged violations of tax fraud, environmental laws or education laws or health care fraud.
-Call (214) 692-2171 today!
+Here are some recent case outcomes Nick achieved for his clients when defending companies or individuals in False Claims Act cases: Ask Nick for many more examples also with respect to whistleblower cases involving alleged violations of tax fraud, environmental laws or education laws or healthcare fraud.
+Call 888-680-1745 today!

 - Dismissal of Whistleblower Case: Early intervention on behalf of client; no documents produced to the government; successful petition to the federal judge to have our client be dismissed; all other defendants (and their lawyers) were unsuccessful to get their clients out.
 Nick’s client was described as a key defendant and integral part of the alleged wrongdoings—nonetheless dismissed!
 Needless to mention: Zero civil and no criminal liability.
 Client is thrilled!